IFRCGo/ecv-toolkit/app/_disease/disease-05_en.md

 ### Transmission

-- Unwashed hands (after defecating or using a toilet).
+- Unwashed hands (after defecating or using a toilet)
-- Food or beverages contaminated by dirty hands or flies.
+- Food or beverages contaminated by dirty hands or flies
-- Water contaminated with human waste (faeces).
+- Water contaminated with human waste (stools)

 ### Symptoms